-Once upon a time: (a couple of years ago) there was a lovely tidal village known as Bear River, Nova Scotia.
+Once upon a time: (2010) there was a lovely tidal village known as Bear River, Nova Scotia.

 People would come to Bear River and say: “Oh what a great place, I think I’ll move here!”